Abby3017/discussionForum/content/eng/central/commerce_and_industries/AIC.md

          * Cost of purchasing land, construction of building, purchase of vehicles.
          * Rental expense in case of applicant is an academic institution and the [AIC](http://www.aim.gov.in/atal-incubation-centres.php "Atal Incubation Centres") is located in the premises of the academic institution.
          * Cost of hiring any external agency/ consultant for developing the [AIC](http://www.aim.gov.in/atal-incubation-centres.php "Atal Incubation Centres") operational model or for conducting whole or part of the AIC operations.
-         * Cost of any fee paid to any external agency/individual for the preparation of the application for [AIC](http://www.aim.gov.in/atal-incubation-centres.php "Atal Incubation Centres").
+         * Cost of any fee paid to any external agency/individual for the preparation of the application for <span class="w3-tooltip w3-sand">AIC<span style="position:absolute;left:0px;bottom:18px" class="w3-text w3-tag w3-round w3-pale-blue">Atal Incubation Centres</span></span>.

 5.  #### Infrastructure Requirements: